To Open The Sky

 What is less well known, however, is how much of this dishonorable treatment continues in the present day.
 It was an unpleasant discovery for me to learn that in certain states the children of Native Americans are still being removed from their parents and placed with white families on dubious legal grounds.
 I had thought this practice had ended by the middle of the twentieth century, if not before.

 In Canada, First Nations peoples apparently are treated even worse.
-Many women have been attacked with relative impunity, and children are still subject to forced placement in the Residential Schools program, which endeavors to snuff out their traditional culture and languages.
+Many women have been attacked with relative impunity, and children are still subject to forced placement in the Residential Schools program, which endeavors to snuff out their traditional cultures and languages.

 And throughout the New World, from Nunavut south to the tip of Tierra del Fuego, aboriginal peoples are treated as second-class citizens.2 They receive substandard educations, lower-wage jobs, inadequate health care, deficient legal protections.